In Florida, Employees in Most Industries Can File for Workers’ Compensation Benefits. Our Attorneys Can Help You Collect the Benefits You Deserve.

 No matter what you do for work, if you suffer a job-related injury or illness, it is important that you do what is necessary to protect your health while also ensuring that you are able to return to work as safely and quickly as possible.
 This starts with filing a claim for workers’ compensation benefits.

 Florida’s workers’ compensation statute establishes special rules for preserving workers’ compensation benefits eligibility (i.e. you must notify your employer within 30 days, and you must see a doctor who has been pre-approved by your employer), and other workers’ compensation laws impose specific rules and restrictions as well.
-As a result, when you need to file a claim for benefits, it is important that you work with an attorney who has significant experience helping workers protect their legal rights.
+As a result, when you need to file a claim for benefits, it is important that you work with a workers comp attorney who has significant experience helping workers protect their legal rights.
 At the Maus Law Firm, we have decades of experience handling workers’ compensation claims in Fort Lauderdale, and we serve employees in the following industries:

 - Administrative Services